Sales Navigator Search: How to target members of a LinkedIn group

-You finally decided to go for Sales Navigator and take your Lead Search and Generation to the next level.
+You finally decided to go for Sales Navigator and take your LinkedIn prospecting and Generation to the next level.

 By having 24 “Lead” filters at your disposal, the quality of your prospects will surely skyrocket, and so will your sales.

 Now you are like a kid in a candy shop.